0x80/firestore-facade/README.md

 });

 /**
- * Call subcollections by passing the parent document id as the first
+ * Subcollections are accessed by passing a parent document id to the sub
- * argument.
-Only one level of subcollections is supported.
+ * method.
+Currently one level of nesting is supported, but more would be
+ * possible if required.
  */
-await db.collection_a.collection_sub.add(ref.id, {
+await db.collection_a.sub(ref.id).collection_sub.add({
   zz: "hi",
 });

+/**
+ * Queries are using a regular Firestore collection reference, so they largely
+ * use the official API and parameters to methods like "where" are not typed.
+ *
+ * The query does use automatic batching to fetch all documents in chunks.
+An
+ * alternative, using generator function, will be available in the future.
+ */
 const docs = await db.collection_a.query((ref) => ref.where("a", "==", "hi"));

 /**
- * Perform a query with select fields on the document response.
+ * Perform a query with document field selection.
+The fields argument is
+ * typed, and the response document is typed to only contain the picked
+ * properties.
  */
-const pickeDocs = await db.collection_a.queryAndSelect(
+const pickedDocs = await db.collection_a.queryAndSelect(
   (ref) => ref.where("a", "==", "hi"),
   ["a"],
 );

-/**
- * At this point TS knows only the property "a" is available */ pickeDocs.forEach((doc) => console.log(doc.data.a));
+pickedDocs.forEach((doc) => console.log(doc.data.a));
 ```